- Search The Registry

 - Creating Support

 *George Imes was born on this date in 1883.
 He was a Black physicist and educator.

-From Franklin County, PA George Lake Imes was the son of George Imes and Lucinda Clark.
+From Franklin County, PA, George Lake Imes was the son of George Imes and Lucinda Clark.
 His father, and his older sister Aura Imes, taught at the Hygienic School in Steelton, PA.
 Imes attended there and Steelton High School, graduating in 1900, one of six Black students in that class.
-He also was a graduate of Lincoln University, PA Class of 1904.
+He also graduated from Lincoln University, PA., Class of 1904.

 George Imes died on September 15, 1957, in Baltimore, Maryland.
 Reference: